AlfrescoArchive/rgauss-devcon-2018/alfresco-event-gateway-poc-deployment/README.md

 ### ActiveMQ

-To view the admin console of ActiveMQ:
+To view the admin console of ActiveMQ (Minikube example):

 ```bash
 export ELBADDRESS=$(minikube ip);